 In our battle of compact purifiers the Hamilton Beach TrueAir was at the back of the pack, handicapped by poor air cleaning performance, flimsy controls, and expensive filters.
-If you're looking for a compact purifier for a small room we would recommend the GermGuardian AC4100.
+If you're looking for a purifier for a small room we recommend the GermGuardian AC4100.
 It is more effective in cleaning the air and costs significantly less in the long run.

 Pros: Not terribly loud